pycom/pycom-micropython-sigfox/readme.md

 Gateway based on a Semtech LoRa multi-channel RF receiver (a.k.a. concentrator).
 Once compiled all the code is contained in the libloragw.a file that will be statically linked (ie. integrated in the final executable).
-The library implements an USB CDC (virtual com port) to communicate with the embedded mcu.
+The library implements the communication with the concentrator embedded MCU through a serial port.

 The library also comes with a bunch of basic tests programs that are used to test the different sub-modules of the library.